 Jumpstart 2018 – An Early Years Symposium returns this year to the Philippines.

 This year, we bring you a brand new exciting collaborative effort by two experts in traditionally non-overlapping fields – Technology and the Project Approach.
-Prof Chip Donohue, Director of TEC Center in Chicago and Prof Sallee Beneke (leading authority in the Project Approach) will open your eyes to new possibilities.
+Prof Chip Donohue (Director of TEC Center in Chicago) and Prof Sallee Beneke (leading authority in the Project Approach) will open your eyes to new possibilities in early childhood education.
 See how Technology and the Project Approach can come together to create a highly engaging and effective teaching tool that leads to tangible learning outcomes, the fun way.
 Learn about guidelines in the use of technology from one of America’s leading authority in STEM in the Early Years.
 Experience first-hand how the Project Approach can greatly impact a child’s knowledge, skills and dispositions.
-This one-day symposium will revolutionize the way you think and prepare today’s young children for the future of disruptive learning.
+This one-day symposium will revolutionize the way you teach and prepare the children for tomorrow’s world.

 Jumpstart is an Early Years Symposium specially crafted for Early Childhood Leaders, Researchers and Professionals in the Philippines.
 Our highly-acclaimed speakers are known internationally for excellence in their areas of expertise.
 Each year, they bring fresh insights along with their latest research and present an unparalleled learning experience to our participants.
 It is our hope that through this event, the future generation of leaders will be fully equipped to meet the demands of a fast-changing world.